oleksiikosh/DanIT_PY7/README.md

 # DanIT_PY7
-Repository of some fixes filejhhjjhjh
+Repository of some fixes file